huggingface/community-events/huggan/pytorch/metrics/README.md

 # GAN metrics

 In order to track progress 📈 in (un)conditional image generation, a few quantitative metrics have been proposed.
 Below, we explain the most popular ones.
-For a more extensive overview, we refer the reader to (Borji, 2021)[https://arxiv.org/abs/2103.09396] - which is an up-to-date version of (Borji, 2018)[https://arxiv.org/abs/1802.03446].
+For a more extensive overview, we refer the reader to [Borji, 2021](https://arxiv.org/abs/2103.09396) - which is an up-to-date version of [Borji, 2018](https://arxiv.org/abs/1802.03446).
 The TLDR is that, despite the use of many popular metrics, objective and comprehensive evaluation of generative models is still an open problem 🤷‍♂️.

 Quantitative metrics are of course just a proxy of image quality.
-The most widely used (Inception Score and FID) have several drawbacks [(Barratt et al., 2018)](https://arxiv.org/abs/1801.01973), [Sajjadi et al., 2018](https://arxiv.org/abs/1806.00035), [Kynkäänniemi et al., 2019](https://arxiv.org/abs/1904.06991).
+The most widely used (Inception Score and FID) have several drawbacks [Barratt et al., 2018](https://arxiv.org/abs/1801.01973), [Sajjadi et al., 2018](https://arxiv.org/abs/1806.00035), [Kynkäänniemi et al., 2019](https://arxiv.org/abs/1904.06991).

 ## Inception score